top of page

 Q: How often should I feed my kitten?

 A: While kittens are growing, they should be offered 4 meals a day.
 Kittens don’t over eat and have frequent growth spurts, so may eat a huge amount one day and then less the next.
 They should be allowed to eat as much as they want within each mealtime.
 Obviously if they do appear to be gaining excessive weight this should be reviewed on an individual basis and your vet is your first port of call for any concerns.
 We feed kittens at approximately 7:30am, 12:30pm, 5:30pm and at 9pm to see them through the night.
-Our kittens are raw fed so we do not offer dry food alongside it as it's not good for their long term health.
+Full details of their diet will be provided upon reservation of a kitten.

 Q: When should my kitten move onto adult food?

 A: 12 months old if using processed cat food.
-If you continue to feed a raw diet, fresh meat is the same for all cats however kitten recipes are often double minced to ensure there are smaller fragments of bone which are easier for them to digest.
+If you feed your cat a raw diet, fresh meat is the same for all cats, however kitten recipes are often double minced to ensure there are smaller fragments of bone which are easier for them to digest.

 Q: Can I change their food from what they are used to?